 - 2.1 The first Local Development Scheme for Wirral was approved by the Secretary of State on 31 March 2005 and came into effect on 20 May 2005.
-Subsequent reviews took place in July 2006, July 2007, January 2010, February 2012, December 2014, December 2017, October 2019, and October 2020. - 2.2 This current document replaces the Local Development Scheme adopted by the Council on 14th October 2020.
-It has become necessary to review the Local Development Scheme because of changes to the timetable for the Local Plan arising from the implications of Covid 19 which originally delayed the commissioning and completion of several evidence base studies. including work commissioned in response to submissions made at the Regulation 18 consultation in early 2020.
-In addition, in late summer 2021 the Council had to procure at short notice new consultants to undertake the viability assessment of the Local Plan following the withdrawal of the previously appointed consultants due to unforeseen circumstances which meant they would be unable to complete their work to the agreed timetable.
-This has had the knock-on effect of delaying the preparation of the Regulation 19 stage of the Local Plan. - 2.3 Local Development Schemes no longer need to be approved by the Secretary of State before they can come into effect but the Secretary of State has powers to direct amendments to schemes.
+Subsequent reviews took place in July 2006, July 2007, January 2010, February 2012, December 2014, December 2017, October 2019, October 2020, and January 2022. - 2.2 This current document replaces the Local Development Scheme adopted by the Council in January 2022.
+It has become necessary to review the Local Development Scheme to account for a minor slippage in the date of anticipated Submission of the Wirral Local plan 2021-2037 following the completion of the Regulation 19 Consultation Stage on 25th July 2022.
+The previous Local Development Scheme anticipated submission of the Plan for independent examination by the end of September 2022 but is now expected to take place by November 2022 as set out in paragraph 6.13 below. - 2.3 Local Development Schemes no longer need to be approved by the Secretary of State before they can come into effect but the Secretary of State has powers to direct amendments to schemes.